Getting started with a new project can be a daunting task.

 - Commuting: Getting to and from work often requires an expenditure of both time and money (parking fees, tolls, petrol, train fare, etc.)

-- Costuming: The clothes you buy and wear to maintain a professional presence, as well as the time and money spent on personal grooming.
+- Costuming: The clothes you buy and wear to maintain a professional presence and the time and money spent on personal grooming.

 - Meals: Additional coffees, takeout lunch, or dinner ordered in because you're tired and don't feel like cooking.